-- full-text specifies which columns should be searched on a simple search query, that solely relies on the query term and doesn't involve the use of any other CompleteSearch features, such as filters or facets. - filter lists the columns for which the filtering feature can be enabled.
-By choosing a column to be a filter the search query is restricted to that specific column. - facets contains the columns that can be used to further refine the search results by specifying explicit values for those columns. - within-field-separator defines the separator that delimits subitems within a column item.
-It is not column specific and thus holds for the entire file. within-field-separator is synonymous with subitem separator, which will be used in the remainder of this thesis. - allow-multiple-items indicates to which columns the subitem separator can be applied to.
-We will refer to this parameter as allow-subitems in remainder of the thesis, which is easier to comprehend contextually. - field-format describes the format of the data in the columns.
+- The column-separator defines the separator that delimits the columns in the tabular dataset. - The full-text vector specifies which columns should be searched on a simple search query that solely relies on the query term and doesn't involve the use of any other CompleteSearch features, such as filters or facets. - The filter vector lists the columns for which the filtering feature can be enabled.
+By choosing a column to be a filter, the search query is restricted to that specific column. - The facet vector contains the columns that can be used to further refine the search results by specifying explicit values for those columns. - within-field-separator defines the separator that delimits subitems within a column item.
+It is not column-specific as it is the same for the entire file. within-field-separator is synonymous with subitem separator, which will be used in the remainder of this thesis. - The allow-multiple-items vector indicates to which columns the subitem separator can be applied to.
+We will refer to this parameter as allow-subitems in remainder of the thesis, which is easier to comprehend contextually. - The field-format vector describes the format of the data in the columns.
 It can be plain text, JSON or XML.
-Unspecified columns are treated as plain text by default. - show lists the columns, from which items should be shown in search results. - excerpt determines the columns for which only the section containing the query words should be shown.
-This is indented for columns that have items that are too long to be shown in their entirety in the search results. - ordering indicates how the columns are ordered.
+Unspecified columns are treated as plain text by default. - The show vector lists the columns, from which items should be shown in search results. - The excerpt vector determines the columns for which only the section containing the query words should be shown.
+This is intended for columns that have items that are too long to be shown in their entirety in the search results. - The ordering vector indicates how the columns are ordered.
 By default items are ordered lexicographically.
-Alternatively they can be ordered numerically or by date.
-This will allow us to use range inputs for numerical values or date inputs for adjusting the facets in the web application.
+Alternatively, they can be ordered numerically or by date, which causes their values to be converted such that their actual ordering corresponds to the lexicographical ordering.
+For ordering numbers this requires the maximal count of integer and decimal places.
+Furthermore, this opens the possibility to use range inputs for numerical values or date inputs for adjusting the facets in the web application.